 Your credit score effectively shows how well you’ve managed credit in the past.
 The higher your score, the more likely any credit applications you make will be accepted, whereas the lower your score, the harder you’ll find it to borrow.

-Access your score with Credit Monitor
+Take control of your score with Credit Monitor

-Alternative ways to check your score
+Other ways to check your score

 How your credit score is shown